PM-1102/sql_data_analysis/README.md

 What are the most optimal skills to learn (high demand + high salary)?

-🛠️ Tools & Technologies Used
+# 🛠️Tools & Technologies Used
 PostgreSQL – For managing and querying the database

 SQL – Core querying language for all analysis